cholidmawardi/frontend-learning-journey/03-grid/07-grid-flexbox-combination/README.md

 - **HTML5** – Semantic and accessible structure
 - **CSS3** – Pure CSS with custom styling
-  - `display: flex` for header and footer alignment
+  - `display: flex` for header, hero and footer alignment
-  - `display: grid` for hero section, feature cards, and testimonials
+  - `display: grid` for feature cards, and testimonials
 - Responsive techniques with **media queries**
 - Mobile-first mindset